alexch/ruby_notes/ruby-intro.md

 Please fire up `irb` on your computer and try this out!

-# Everything evaluates to something
+# Every statement has a value

     @@@ ruby
     >> 2 + 2